Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

-In times where the values of implied and realised covariance terms diverge, the effect of such trading strategies is usually to bring them closer.
-We interpret the lack of evident convergence between implied and realised correlation in the chart in Figure \ref{fig:histCorr50} as a signal of the lack of an efficient market for this correlation risk.
+{In times where the values of implied and realised covariance terms diverge, the effect of such trading strategies is usually to bring them closer.
+We interpret the lack of evident convergence between implied and realised correlation in the chart in Figure \ref{fig:histCorr50} as a signal of the lack of an efficient market for this correlation risk. }

-The fact that the implied correlation is generally smaller in absolute value than the realised one is consistent with our modeling choices and with the estimator used to calculate the realised correlation.
-The historical correlation has been estimated using log-returns of the FX rate and this would neglect the impact of the jump term on its instantaneous volatility.
-Such an underestimation of the instantaneous volatility of the jump-diffusion process used in our modelling approach would result in an overestimation of the correlation with the credit component.
+{The fact that the implied correlation is generally smaller in absolute value than the realised one is consistent with our modeling choices and with the estimator used to calculate the realised correlation.
+The historical correlation has been estimated {on a 50 days time--window} using log--returns of the FX rate and this would neglect the impact of the jump term on its instantaneous volatility.
+Such an underestimation of the instantaneous volatility of the jump--diffusion process used in our modelling approach would result in an overestimation of the correlation with the credit component.}